 Injured During Surgery?
-Let a Denver Injury Attorney Help
+Let a Denver Surgical Malpractice Attorney Help

 Undergoing surgery is a time when we are at our most vulnerable.
 Often under the effects of anesthesia, surgery patients must place an extraordinary amount of trust in their doctors, as both surgical procedures themselves and the results of undergoing surgery have the potential for life-changing (and even life-threatening) complications.

-When Does a Surgical Error Constitute Medical Malpractice?
+When Does a Surgical Error Constitute Medical Malpractice in Colorado?

 Like other doctors, surgeons in both emergency and non-emergency settings must exercise a certain degree of professional judgment.
 In certain circumstances, an injury or complication from surgery can result from a medically-justified judgment call, and in these circumstances, injured patients may not be entitled to financial compensation.
 However, there is a long list of surgical mistakes for which the defense of professional judgment is not available, and we encourage anyone who is concerned about injuries or complications from surgery to speak with an attorney as soon as possible.